-I have over a decade of experience using Anthropological methods in the fields of Applied Behavioral Analysis and Public Health.
-This enables me to navigate complexity with a strong foundation in both quantitative and qualitative methods.
-As a UX researcher, strategist, and designer, I'm motivated and aim to elevate design and people.
+I've spent the last 12 years applying research and design across the fields of Psychology, Public Health, IoT (smart technology) within academic research, and robotics within last-mile delivery services.
+This enables me to navigate complexity with strong foundations in quantitative, qualitative, and iterative methods.
+As a UX researcher and designer, I'm motivated, strategize, and aim to elevate design and people.

 My family faced generational trauma.
 My parents had many issues they tried to rectify in having a family of their own.
 Unfortunately, the odds were stacked against us.
 As a family, we faced financial instability, homelessness, and other hardships.
 By 15, I left my home.
 Fortunately, my aunt and uncle took me in.